7 min read

 As you may know, your mind and body are connected.
 When you allow yourself to be consumed by your emotions, it can have an effect on the organs in your body.
 And so, according to studies from the University of London professor Frank Bond and others, emotional agility can help alleviate stress and, as a result, the health conditions that are caused by it.

 There are steps you can take to be more emotionally agile.
-And in an episode of The Mindvalley Podcast, Susan explains a four-step process that can help you use emotions to support your outcomes rather than dictate them.
+And in an episode of The Mindvalley Show, Susan explains a four-step process that can help you use emotions to support your outcomes rather than dictate them.

 You can tune into her full conversation with Vishen, the founder of Mindvalley, here: